We’re not serious.

 I hope I get a screaming, “NNNNNNNNNNNNNNNOOOOOOOOOOOOOO!!!!!!!!!!!!!” from you on that one.

 Then do you think we should investigate why slavery to sin is the norm in the church?

-Please don’t fuss that you’re not in Celebrate Recover, for 100% of us are there, whether we are ever honest enough attend a meeting.
+Please don’t fuss that you’re not in Celebrate Recover, for 100% of us start there, whether we were ever honest enough to attend a meeting.
 Addictive behavior stats are off the charts in the church at large (including your own), and though the stats are staggering, the real number targets you between the eyes.
-Don’t be an Ananias and Sapphira and say it isn’t so.
+Don’t be an Ananias and Sapphira and say it isn’t (or hasn’t been) so.

 But why do that when we can just fiddle away the time and never progress until we tail between our legs die?

 And He’s going to examine you in the light of His Son, The Christ.